Hua Hill: Cultural significance

-The best known pictorial depiction of Hua Hill is a painting from the Yuan-dynasty era entitled "Autumn Colors at Que and Hua Hills" (鹊华秋色图 (què huá qiū sè tú)) by the painter and calligrapher Zhao Mengfu (now in the collection of the National Palace Museum in Taipeh).
+The best known pictorial depiction of Hua Hill is a painting from the Yuan-dynasty era entitled "Autumn Colors on the Que and Hua Mountains" (鹊华秋色图 (què huá qiū sè tú)) by the painter and calligrapher Zhao Mengfu (now in the collection of the National Palace Museum in Taipei).
 In the text accompanying his painting, Zhao Mengfu revers to Hua Hill as "the most famous mountain in the area, having been known from antiquity and unique for its sharp peak".

 Various rock faces on the mountain slope have been adorned with calligraphic inscriptions.